 DIY Three: Lucky Dip/Pamper/Treat Pot

 I wasn’t sure what to call this one if I’m honest as it depends on what you put inside.
 We went for tinsel as my daughter liked the idea that the teacher had to search to find the ‘treats’ as a lucky dip.
 Treat wise we did chocolates and some beauty miniatures (mini hand cream, moisturizer sample etc).

 I’ve seen people do spa pamper pots placing cotton wool at the bottom of the jar alongside a nail file and polish.
 The cotton wool looks nice at Christmas time as gives a snowy feel and you can add candles and beauty cosmetics and anything spa-like.

-Or you could just fill with chocolates, tea bags or whatever takes your fancy.
-All you need is a jar, whatever you want to fill it with and then my daughter wrote a little tag and I helped her tight a bow with a candy cane.
+Or you could just fill it with chocolates, tea bags, or whatever takes your fancy.
+All you need is a jar, whatever you want to fill it with and then my daughter wrote a little tag and I helped her tie a bow with a candy cane.
 Super easy and takes less than 5 minutes to do, plus you can customise to the person.

 It Did Do Harm – An open Letter to Grandparents & Those With Adult Children